apache/pulsar/site2/docs/io-quickstart.md

 Read [Run a standalone Pulsar cluster locally](getting-started-standalone.md) for downloading the Pulsar distribution.

-Pulsar releases a separate binary distribution to contain all the built-in connectors.
-To enable those connectors, you need to download the connectors tarball release:
+Pulsar releases a separate binary distribution to contain all the built-in connectors, see [here](https://archive.apache.org/dist/pulsar/pulsar-@pulsar:version@/connectors/).

+To enable those connectors, you need to download the connectors' tarball release:

 ```bash
 wget pulsar:connector_release_url/{connector}-@pulsar:version@.nar